top of page

 Over the course of four days, you'll travel roughly 75–80 miles by dog team on an out-and-back route through Alaska’s stunning White Mountains National Recreation Area.
 Each leg of the journey ends at a remote, rustic cabin—providing warmth, shelter, and a sense of wild solitude.

-• Day 2: Begin with a 16-mile run to Eleazar’s Cabin, weaving through a mix of black spruce forest, open ridgelines, and old burn areas alive with wildlife.
+• Day 2: Begin with a 11-mile run to Eleazar’s Cabin, weaving through a mix of black spruce forest, open ridgelines, and old burn areas alive with wildlife.

-• Day 3: Mush 9 miles deeper into the mountains to Crowberry Cabin, located high on a ridge with expansive views and a perfect northern horizon for aurora spotting.
+• Day 3: Mush 9 miles deeper into the mountains to Borealis Le Fever Cabin, located high on a river bluff with expansive views and a perfect northern horizon for aurora spotting.
+If time and trail conditions allow, we will drop our gear at the cabin and head deeper into the Whites along limestone bluffs.

-• Day 4: Trace your path back toward Eleazar’s, traveling 10–20 miles over gently rolling terrain and frozen muskeg.
+• Day 4: Trace your path back toward Yeager's Cabin, traveling 10-20 miles over gently rolling terrain and frozen muskeg.

 Expect a variety of terrain—from open tundra and windswept ridges to sheltered forest corridors—and the satisfaction of traveling a true wilderness route by dog team.